protontypes/open-sustainable-technology/README.md

 - [cellpy](https://github.com/jepegit/cellpy) - extract and tweak data from electrochemical tests of batterie cells
 - [data-driven-prediction-of-battery-cycle-life-before-capacity-degradation](https://github.com/rdbraatz/data-driven-prediction-of-battery-cycle-life-before-capacity-degradation) - Data driven prediciton of battery cycle life before capacity degradation
 - [BatterySense](https://github.com/rlogiacco/BatterySense) - This is a simple Arduino library to monitor battery consumption of your battery powered projects, being LiPo, LiIon, NiCd or any other battery type, single or multiple cells: if it can power your Arduino you can monitor it!
-[beep](https://github.com/TRI-AMDD/beep) - is a set of tools designed to support Battery Evaluation and Early Prediction of cycle life corresponding to the research of the d3batt program and the Toyota Research Institute.
+- [beep](https://github.com/TRI-AMDD/beep) - is a set of tools designed to support Battery Evaluation and Early Prediction of cycle life corresponding to the research of the d3batt program and the Toyota Research Institute.
-[snl-quest](https://github.com/snl-quest/snl-quest) - An open source, Python-based software application suite for energy storage simulation and analysis developed by Sandia National Laboratories.
+- [snl-quest](https://github.com/snl-quest/snl-quest) - An open source, Python-based software application suite for energy storage simulation and analysis developed by Sandia National Laboratories.
-[simses](https://gitlab.lrz.de/open-ees-ses/simses) - Software for techno-economic Simulation of Stationary Energy Storage Systems
+- [simses](https://gitlab.lrz.de/open-ees-ses/simses) - Software for techno-economic Simulation of Stationary Energy Storage Systems
-[CAEBAT OAS/VIBE](https://vibe.ornl.gov/#introduction) - a flexible, robust, and computationally scalable open-architecture framework that integrates multi-physics and multi- scale battery models
+- [CAEBAT OAS](https://vibe.ornl.gov/#introduction) - a flexible, robust, and computationally scalable open-architecture framework that integrates multi-physics and multi- scale battery models
-[Open source Li-ion data management and modelling software](https://github.com/Samuel-Buteau/universal-battery-database) - The Universal Battery Database is an open source software for managing Lithium-ion cell data.
+- [universal-battery-databas](https://github.com/Samuel-Buteau/universal-battery-database) - The Universal Battery Database is an open source software for managing Lithium-ion cell data.
-[open_BEA](https://gitlab.lrz.de/open-ees-ses/openbea) - open_BEA: Open Battery Models for Electrical Grid Applications [lp_opt](https://gitlab.lrz.de/open-ees-ses/lp_opt) - Linear Programming Optimization Tool for Battery Energy Storage Systems [SLIDE](https://github.com/davidhowey/SLIDE) - SLIDE is a C++ code that simulates degradation of lithium ion cell [equiv-circ-model](https://github.com/batterysim/equiv-circ-model) - An equivalent circuit model (ECM) for a battery cell, module, and pack
+- [open_BEA](https://gitlab.lrz.de/open-ees-ses/openbea) - open_BEA: Open Battery Models for Electrical Grid Applications
+- [lp_opt](https://gitlab.lrz.de/open-ees-ses/lp_opt) - Linear Programming Optimization Tool for Battery Energy Storage Systems
+- [SLIDE](https://github.com/davidhowey/SLIDE) - SLIDE is a C++ code that simulates degradation of lithium ion cell
+- [equiv-circ-model](https://github.com/batterysim/equiv-circ-model) - An equivalent circuit model (ECM) for a battery cell, module, and pack

 ### Hydrogen
 - [OPEM](https://github.com/ECSIM/opem) - is a modeling tool for evaluating the performance of proton exchange membrane fuel cells
-- [gopem: GUI for OPEM library](https://github.com/ECSIM/gopem) - GOPEM is a graphical user interface of OPEM
+- [gopem](https://github.com/ECSIM/gopem) - GOPEM is a graphical user interface of OPEM
 - [pem-dataset1](https://github.com/ECSIM/pem-dataset1) - Proton Exchange Membrane (PEM) Fuel Cell Dataset
-- [FZJ-IEK3-VSA/HIM](https://github.com/FZJ-IEK3-VSA/HIM) - Hydrogen Infrastructure model for the analysis of spatially resolved hydrogen infrastructure pathways
+- [HIM](https://github.com/FZJ-IEK3-VSA/HIM) - Hydrogen Infrastructure model for the analysis of spatially resolved hydrogen infrastructure pathways
 - [pandapipes](https://github.com/e2nIEE/pandapipes) - A pipeflow calculation tool that complements pandapower in the simulation of multi energy grids, in particular heat and gas networks.
 - [hyram](https://github.com/sandialabs/hyram) - is the first-ever software toolkit that integrates deterministic and probabilistic models for quantifying accident scenarios, predicting physical effects, and characterizing hydrogen hazards’ impact on people and structures
 - [OpenHPL](https://github.com/simulatino/OpenHPL) - is an open-source hydropower library that consists of hydropower unit models and is modelled using Modelica.